Our services and/or website are not intended for children and we do not knowingly collect information relating to children.

 We have a privacy manager called our Tax Returned Data Privacy Manager.
 They can be contacted at

-It is important that the information relating to you that we hold about you is accurate and current.
+It is important that the information that we hold about you is accurate and current.
 Please keep us informed if it changes during your relationship with us.

-In running and operating our services and this website/ App we collect and deal with certain information relating to you and your use of our service, as follows:
+In running and operating our services and/or website we collect and utilise certain information relating to you and your use of our services and/or website, as follows:

-• Technical Data which includes your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website/ App.
+• Technical Data which includes your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system, platform, and other technology on the devices you use to access our services and/or website;

-• Usage Data which includes information about how you use our website/App and our services.
+• Usage Data which includes information about how you use our services and/or website;

 • Marketing and Communications Data which includes your preferences in receiving marketing from us and our third parties and your communication preferences.

-If, however, you inadvertently or intentionally give sensitive personal information to us, you will be considered to have explicitly consented to us processing that sensitive personal information under Article 9(2)(a) of the General Data Protection Regulation.
-We will use and process your sensitive personal information for the purposes of deleting it.
-Only details about your Trade Union Memberships will be stored if you provided it to us as HMRC approved Trade Union Memberships’ fees are eligible for a tax refund.
+If you inadvertently or intentionally give other Special Category Data to us, you will be considered to have explicitly consented to us processing that data under Article 9(2)(a) of the General Data Protection Regulation.
+We will process that Special Category Data for the purpose of deleting it.

 IF YOU DO NOT PROVIDE INFORMATION WE MAY NEED TO CARRY OUT OUR SERVICES FOR YOU